 Sign up to stay informed about this initiative: You’ll receive regular updates about the work we’re doing as part of the Environmentally Responsible Engineering Initiative, sent right to your inbox.

 with sustainable design strategist, Jeremy Faludi

-Our first ever Green Launchpad workshop will take place on October 16-17 in Boston.
+Our first ever Green Launchpad workshop will take place on October 16-17 in Lowell, MA.
 This interactive workshop will equip you with the knowledge and skills to integrate sustainable invention and innovation curriculum and practices into your courses, whether they are existing core courses or sustainability-specific ones.
 You will leave the workshop ready to teach basic and intermediate sustainability principles at the undergraduate or graduate level.
 Register now!

 Inventing Green Toolkits

 With the support of The Lemelson Foundation, VentureWell partnered with NESsT and Presidio Graduate School to develop Sustaining Our Planet: A Toolkit for Entrepreneurs, a set of resources to help inventor-entrepreneurs develop products that will improve people’s lives and generate profits—without putting additional stress on our resource-limited planet.
 Access the suite of tools here.

 Tools for Design and Sustainability

 This resource highlights ways to weave sustainability into existing courses on engineering and physics, industrial and product design, and business.
 Access the resource here.